-In order to achieve service delivery goals effectively, efficiently and economically, managers must ensure that proper controls exist over the entire business process, from planning [determining the demand for goods and services), procuring (through a fair, equitable, transparent, competitive and cost effective system) consistent with both the Provincial Treasury Circular No. 1/2023: Western Cape Government interim arrangements to give effect to the Preferential Procurement Regulations, 2022; and the Broad-Based Black Economic Empowerment Act (Act 53 of 2003)], managing logistics and disposing of goods no longer required.
+In order to achieve service delivery goals effectively, efficiently and economically, managers must ensure that proper controls exist over the entire business process, from planning [determining the demand for goods and services), procuring (through a fair, equitable, transparent, competitive and cost effective system) consistent with both the Preferential Procurement Policy Framework Act (Act No. 5 of 2000) and the Broad-Based Black Economic Empowerment Act (Act 53 of 2003)], managing logistics and disposing of goods no longer required.
 It is imperative that risks associated with these processes are managed at all stages in the cycle.